Anthony-Massaad/Elevator-Simulator/README.txt

 1. Open Eclipse IDE and import the project by going to File -> Import -> Projects from Folder or Archive and select the submitted archive file.

-2. To run the program, open FloorManager.Java and navigate to the toolbar.
-Find the green run button and select the down arrow next to it.
+2. To run the program, Navigate to the toolbar and find the green run button and select the down arrow next to it.
 A dropdown menu will appear, hover over the "Run As" option and select "1 Java Application".
-The output will appear in the console window.
-Repeat with EelvatorSubSystem.java and Scheduler.java.
+Run the Following in order: Scheduler.java, ElevatorSubSystem.java (wait about 3 second) then FloorManager.java.

 Test Instructions